 You want to make sure you have a clear understanding of exactly how much is covered when it comes to your home, personal items, and even those structures not attached to the house, like the detached garage or shed in the backyard.
 It may be tempting to cut costs by not insuring your home to its full value, but know that under-insuring your home means you may not get a full payout in the case of loss or damage.

 This goes hand in hand with not under-insuring your home.
 Insurance policies have a coinsurance requirement, which means you must insure a certain percentage of the replacement cost of your home or there will be a monetary penalty at the time of a claim payout.
 Translation: you may not get all the money you expected.

 5. Do my deductible options make sense for my financial situation?

 Your deductible amount is how much you’ll be required to pay out of pocket before your insurance coverage kicks in.
 If you think you’ll be in a position to be able to pay a little more out of pocket at the time of a loss, you can consider increasing your deductible, which should lower your monthly premium payment.

 6. How will my property be valued if I need to make a claim?

 Some policies will pay you the full amount it costs to replace your property (also known as “replacement cost,” or “RC.”).
 However, some policies may only pay you what the insurance company thinks the value of your items is at the time of the loss.
-The means if they think your property has depreciated in value, such as an older laptop model, they’ll only pay you for what your property is worth today (also known as “actual cash value” or “AVC.”).
+This means if they think your property has depreciated in value, such as an older laptop model, they’ll only pay you for what your property is worth today (also known as “actual cash value” or “AVC.”).
 If you have a lot of older items, you’ll want to check your loss settlement agreement to make sure you know how much you’ll get for your possessions – it may not be enough to buy new replacements.

 7. Do I have another option to compare?